 'To provide stakeholders with world-class payments, clearing and settlement services in line with international best practice and promote efficient, safe and sound payments system'

 Payments and Settlement Department is responsible for providing an efficient, secure and reliable payment systems infrastructure, thereby safeguarding a stable financial system in the country.
-In pursuit of this the Department collaborates with private sector institutions, international organisations and Government departments to introduce improvements to the safety and efficiency of the payments system.
+In pursuit of this, the Department collaborates with private sector institutions, international organisations and Government departments to introduce improvements to the safety and efficiency of the payments system.
+The Department is made up of two divisions being the Policy Development and Regulation (PDR) Division and the Operations Division.

-Settlement Unit provides back office support services to the reserves management function and ensures irrevocable settlement of the Bank's foreign exchange transactions.
+The Operations Division provides back office support services to the Reserves Management function and ensures irrevocable settlement of the Bank's foreign exchange transactions.
 It also acts as a payment agent for foreign currency payments by the Government and the Bank.
-Furthermore, the Unit is charged with the administration of the SWIFT system and conducts the operations of both the SWIFT (messaging system) and the SWIFT Net Accord
+The Division is charged with the administration of the SWIFT system, which provides a secure, reliable and efficient platform for financial messaging services.

-Botswana Interbank Settlement System (BISS) Operations Unit is charged with the administration, management and operation of the Botswana Interbank Settlement System, the sole settlement system in the country, mandated by the NCSS Act, 2003.
-Linked to the SWIFT platform, the BISS provides a secure and robust settlement environment of high value and time critical payments, and works efficiently on a finality and irrevocable settlement basis.
-The BISS Unit provides a collateralised credit facility (Intra-day Lending Facility) to meet liquidity shortfalls during the day.
-The BISS also imposes transactions charges and penalty levies on participants, which are billed automatically on a monthly basis.
+Furthermore, the Division is the custodian, operator and administrator of the Real Time Gross Settlement System -The Botswana Interbank Settlement System (BISS), the sole settlement system in the country, mandated by the NCSS Act, 2003.
+Linked to the SWIFT platform, the BISS provides a secure and robust settlement environment of high value and time critical payments.
+It works efficiently on a finality and irrevocable settlement basis that is guided by Botswana Interbank Settlement System Rules and Procedures that are in compliant with Principles of Financial Market Infrastructures as set by the Bank of International Settlement’s Committee on Payments and Market Infrastructures.
+The Division provides a collateralised Credit Facility (Intra-day Lending Facility) to meet liquidity shortfalls during the day.
 The BISS operates at stipulated times; 0800 hours to 1730 hours with initial cut-off at 1530 hours and final cut-off at 1700 hours.

 Ms P C Tumedi